rottenMonke/algos/readme.txt

-Just realisations of some algos
+Just implementations of some algos